 The White House Stands High

-Less than a decade later, the property was donated to the Minnesota Sunshine Society which remodeled the entire building into a retirement home.
-At this point, the old White House hotel had reached its final form.
-In 1946, the hotel was demolished to make way for newer development.
-Interestingly, the hill which the hotel was situated on was also removed to create a flatter landscape in downtown Excelsior.
-In other photos of the hotel, it can be seen that the front porch would be several feet above where ground level is today.
+Less than a decade later, the property was donated in its entirety to the Minnesota Sunshine Society which remodeled it into a retirement facility.
+At this point, the old White House hotel had reached its final form and, in 1946, was demolished to make way for newer development.
+The demolition crew took down more than just the hotel itself as they excavated the prominent hill that the White House had stood upon to create a flatter landscape for downtown Excelsior.
+In some photos, it’s possible to see the hill standing several feet above the street immediately beside it.

 Previous